Nate Brooks (American football)

-Nate Brooks (born September 5, 1996) is an American professional football cornerback for the Michigan Panthers of the United Football League (UFL).
+Nate Brooks (born September 5, 1996) is an American professional football cornerback for the Orlando Storm of the United Football League (UFL).
 He played college football for the North Texas Mean Green and signed with the Arizona Cardinals as an undrafted free agent in 2019.
 He has also been a member of the New England Patriots, Miami Dolphins, Baltimore Ravens, Tampa Bay Buccaneers, Tennessee Titans, Las Vegas Raiders, San Francisco 49ers, and Birmingham Stallions.

 Early life

 Brooks was born in Texas.
-He went on to play high school football football in quarterback, cornerback and free safety positions with the Whitehouse Wildcats.
+He went on to play high school football in quarterback, cornerback and free safety positions with the Whitehouse Wildcats.
 His junior season performance including four pass interceptions and 53 tackles, earned Brooks first-team all-district 16-4A selection honors.
 Brooks also served the Wildcats as team captain.
 During his senior season, Brooks earned all-district 16-5A second-team honors.
 East Texas Sports News (ETSN) named Brooks to its 2014 East Texas Football Super Team Second-Team.

-A two-sport athlete, Brooks also played outfielder with the Wildcats baseball team.
+A two-sport athlete, Brooks also played outfield with the Wildcats baseball team.

 Rated a three-star football recruiting prospect by 247Sports, Brooks received offers from Louisiana Tech and North Texas.
 He was considered to play cornerback for collegiate programs including Southern Methodist University (SMU) and Minnesota.

 Brooks was one of three East Texan recruits to join North Texas after accepting the offer made previously in June 2013.
 He graduated in 2015.